Baby sling: Is it safe?

 - Keep your baby's airways unobstructed.
 Make sure your baby's face isn't covered by the baby sling or your body and is visible to you at all times.

 - Take caution when bending.
-Bend at the knees, rather than at the waist, if you pick up something while holding your baby in a baby sling.
+Bend at the knees, rather than at the waist, if you pick up something while holding your baby in a sling.
 This will help keep your baby settled securely in the sling.